|

 The Elusive Silver Grullo

-Many people are looking for a silver grulla, and many breeders
+Many people are looking for a silvery-colored grulla, and many breeders

 claim to have them.

-If you see a young foal that is
+If you see a newborn foal that is

-silver-colored, you can about bet that it will be a black, a dark slate or medium slate grulla (or even a gray that will turn white and not even be a grulla at all!) at
+silver-colored, you can very often get a resulting horse that is black, a dark slate or medium slate grulla (or even a gray that will turn white and not even be a grulla at all!) at

 maturity.
-Silver grulla foals are usually born a VERY light buff/cream
+Silvery grulla foals are usually born a VERY light buff/cream

 color, and not a light gray color.
-True silver grullas may
+There are exceptions, but

-some sources, but I think this is generally true only in the foal's early life.
+some sources, but this is generally true only in the foal's early life.

-This is because one definition of a silver grullo is a "grullo that also carries
+This is because one (outdated) definition of a silver grullo is a "grullo that also carries

 Buy cautiously if you are trying to buy

-a silver grulla foal.
+a silvery grulla as a foal.
 Many breeders advertise "silver grulla

 begun to shed.
 Even at that, grullas change so much in their first